 There are good reasons that President Ronald Reagan so strongly opposed gerrymandering.
 Giving control over district boundary drawing to state legislatures gives license to the majority party to keep itself in power and create safe seats for incumbents.
 This unfair practice exacerbates extremism, skews election results, and prevents policies supported by vast majorities from becoming law.

-Election Reformers Network supported two such ballot initiatives, in Missouri and Utah.
+Election Reformers Network supported two ballot initiatives for independent commissions in Missouri and Utah.
 ERN is also supporting a more comprehensive fix to gerrymandering through the Fair Representation Act, which calls for members of the House of Representatives to be elected in multi-member districts via ranked choice voting.
 Changing to multi-member districts simplifies redistricting, significantly reduces the polarizing impact of geographic “self-sorting,” and creates a much more representative election process.